kenaniah/sidekiq-status/README.md

 end
 ```

-**Note:** This method of configuration is new as of version 0.8.0.

-After that you can use your jobs as usual.
-You need to also include the `Sidekiq::Status::Worker` module in your jobs if you want the additional functionality of tracking progress and storing / retrieving job data.
+Include the `Sidekiq::Status::Worker` module in your jobs if you want the additional functionality of tracking progress and storing / retrieving job data.

 ``` ruby
 class MyJob